meltano/meltano/docs/src/docs/tutorial.md

 # Run elt (extract, load, transform) with an id of your choice and the extractor and
 # loader we just added without the need to transform the data
-meltano elt carbon tap-carbon-intensity target-postgres
+meltano elt carbon tap-carbon-intensity target-postgres --transform skip

 # Start up the Meltano Analyze web application!
 meltano www